jwilkins88/flem-tool/README.md

 #### GPU Module

 This command is a little bit more complex because it relies on an OS utility to get the GPU utilization.
 This is currently only tested on Linux Mint (should work fine on Ubuntu as well).
 I haven't tested this on Windows or any other Linux flavor.
 The theory is that it should work.
 The tool that I'm using to get the GPU info is called [NVTOP](https://github.com/Syllo/nvtop).
 It's a super neat utility that works with both AMD and NVIDIA (and a whole lot of other stuff).
-Can't say enough good things about the the utility.
+Can't say enough good things about it.

 To make things even more complicated, this uses a custom version that I modified to suit my needs.
 I have a [PR open to get those changes into the main version](https://github.com/Syllo/nvtop/pull/358), but until that's merged and published, you're going to need to build your own version of this utility from [my fork](https://github.com/jwilkins88/nvtop/tree/master).
 The build instructions are really good, and I promise it's not too hard.